21 ncac 36 .0224 COMPONENTS OF NURSING PRACTICE FOR THE REGISTERED NURSE

 (D) provision of educational opportunities related to expected nursing performance; and

-(E) validation of the implementation of a system for periodic performance evaluation.
+(E) implementation of a system for periodic performance evaluation.

-(k) Accepting responsibility for self for individual nursing actions, competence and behavior is the responsibility of the registered nurse, which includes:
+(k) Accepting responsibility for self for individual nursing actions, competence, and behavior shall be the responsibility of the registered nurse, including:

 (1) having knowledge and understanding of the statutes and rules governing nursing;